Trustees of the River Learning Trust

 Giles Orr is a Director of the Chartered Institute of Public Finance and Accountancy, leading CIPFA’s learning delivery and partnership teams including overseeing their national training centres, international training programmes, examinations and member services.
 He first joined CIPFA in 2010 following a number of senior roles in the education sector, is CIPFA qualified, and also holds an MSc in information systems and a BA degree in hotel and catering business.
 He is passionate about good financial management in education, consistently making the case that good stewardship of public funds improves front-line resources.

 Dr Adam Parr

 Adam Parr has lived and worked in Japan, Australia, Africa and Europe.
 He moved to Oxford in 2006 when he became chief executive and chairman of the Williams Formula One Team, a position he held until 2012.
 He is a qualified barrister, a graduate of Cambridge University and holds a PhD from University College London.
-Apart from sitting on the River Learning Trust board, he is a director of the high-performance engineering group, Cosworth; and chairs Mind Foundry, a spin-out of the University of Oxford’s machine learning group.
+Apart from sitting on the River Learning Trust board, he is a director of the high-performance engineering group, Cosworth; and chairs Oxford Semantic Technologies, a spin-out of the University of Oxford’s Department of Computer Science.